Thriller U

-Eustace C. Hamilton (born 14 August 1969), better known by his stage name Thriller U, is a Jamaican reggae singer-songwriter.
+Eustace C. Hamilton (born 14 August 1969), better known by his stage name Thriller U, is a Jamaican reggae and dancehall singer-songwriter. known for his solo work and as a member of the reggae group L.U.S.T., and has released notable lovers rock and reggae tracks like "Missing Your Love", "My Love", "I'll Prove It To You", "Waiting for You", and "I Am the Danger".

 Biography

 Thriller U was born Eustace C. Hamilton in Kingston, Jamaica, 14 August 1969.
 While attending the Spanish Town Secondary School in St. Catherine Jamaica, his interest in music and songwriting started to develop.